kawansoft/aceql-http/aceql-http-user-guide-api.md

 ## Savepoint calls

-Allow to create, rollback and release a Savepoint.
+Allow to create, rollback or release a savepoint.

-### Unamed Savepoint Creation
+### Unnamed savepoint creation

 | URL  Format                                                  |
 | ------------------------------------------------------------ |